LukasMundt/lamp-app-test/DESCRIPTION.md

 LAMP is an archetypal model of web service stacks, named as an acronym of the names of its original four open-source components: the Linux operating system, the Apache HTTP Server, the MySQL relational database management system (RDBMS), and the PHP programming language.

-### Cron

-This app supports running one or more cronjobs.
-The jobs are specified using the standard crontab syntax.

 ## ionCube

 ionCube is a PHP module extension that loads encrypted PHP files and speeds up webpages. ionCube is pre-installed